Psy-Fer/interARTIC/README.md

 ```

 Once extracted, you should see two directories:
-1. *FLFL031920* containing a subset of a GridION sequencing run (with live base-calling enabled) of 10 multiplexed COVID-19 samples.
+1. *FLFL031920* containing a data from a nanopore sequencing run of 10 multiplexed SARS-CoV-2 isolates, performed on an ONT GridION.
 The *fast5* files, *fastq* files and the sequencing summary file are amongst the extracted data.
-This example dataset follows the same directory structure of a nanopore sequencing run (with live base-calling enabled).
+This example dataset follows the same directory structure of a nanopore sequencing run with live base-calling enabled.
 2. *sample-barcodes* containing a .csv manifest file that matches sample names to sample barcodes.

+For detailed information on the input data structure and .csv manifest file, please visit the InterARTIC usage guide [here](https://psy-fer.github.io/interARTIC/usage/).

 **IMPORTANT: Make sure the the data directory and file names do not contain white space and non-ASCII characters.**

 ## Step 3: Configuring interARTIC

 Configuration is only required if you downloaded the dataset to a custom location instead of `/data`.
 In your interARTIC web interface, click *Set locations of input data*.
-Fill first two fields (1. location of your input data, and 2. location of your sample-barcode .csv files are located).
-If you used `/home/username/data` the fileds should be `/home/username/data` and `/home/username/data/sample-barcodes`, respectively.
+Fill the first two fields (1. location of your input data, and 2. location of your sample-barcode .csv files are located).
+For example, if you used `/home/username/data` the fields should be `/home/username/data` and `/home/username/data/sample-barcodes`, respectively.
-Click `confirm` to save the settings.
+Click `confirm` to save the settings, which will be used for all future runs.

 ## Step 4: Running InterARTIC on the test dataset